MaxVanRaden/fullstack-gambit/README.md

    https://www.youtube.com/watch?v=TpAwggQJPUQ&t=3100s

-    This was used to get a better understanding how to use websockets for a multiplayer game
+    This was used to get a better understanding of how to use websockets for a multiplayer game

    https://github.com/kubowania/battleships/tree/multiplayer